siggame/Viseur/README.md

 The travis file is setup to automatically build and deploy the visualizer assets to the `gh-docs` branch so they can be served to http://vis.siggame.io/. _Generally_ this is the only way you should

-Never deploy Viseur using `npm run dev`, as that starts up a webpack-dev-server, which listens for file changes and rebuilds webpack.
+Never deploy Viseur using `npm start`, as that starts up a webpack-dev-server, which listens for file changes and rebuilds webpack.

 Instead, the whole point of webpack is to build all our sources into a few files so browsers do not need to make >100 HTTP Requests for all our files.